Performance sports sunglasses: See better, play better

 Regardless which type of sports sun lenses you choose, have anti-reflection coating applied to the back surface of the lenses — this will eliminate glare from light reflecting off the back of your lenses when the sun is behind you and annoying ghost images.

 What kind of sunglass performance do you need?

 Every outdoor activity has its own visual requirements, and this has led to the development of sports-specific performance sunglasses.
 Many frame and lens combinations have been specifically designed for golfing, cycling, rock climbing and other specific activities.

-For example, a certain lens tint may help golfers notice subtle changes in the direction of the blades of grass on a green that could affect the line of a putt.
-But a completely different tint may be best to help a hunter see the contrast of a bird against an overcast sky.
+For example, a certain lens tint may help golfers notice subtle changes in the direction of the blades of grass on a green that could affect the line of a putt, but a completely different tint may be best to help a freshwater fisherman see the contrast of a fish against the bottom of a stream.

 Multi-purpose sunglasses that feature interchangeable lenses with different tints for different activities and lighting conditions also are available.